 Xander Hoogewerf is the Co-Founder and Chief Technical Officer (CTO) at Content Stadium — and a UX (user experience) super fan!
 He and his team ensure that a great UX is at the forefront of everything they create for our clients.

-Discover his journey with development and UX, from programming as an 8 year old, to the user-centric logic behind our Content Stadium platform and our latest content creation tool: Content Stadium LIVE.
+Discover his journey with development and UX, from programming as an 8 year old, to the user-centric logic behind our Content Stadium platform and our latest content creation solution: Content Stadium LIVE.

 Where did your interest for all things development and UX start?